-James Kenealey HR
+James Kenealey job search

 It’s a scenario that’s familiar to most people.
 You’ve updated your CV with your latest experience and skills.

 You’ve crafted the perfect cover letter.
 You’ve shortlisted several roles that you can imagine yourself working in.
 You submit your application and wait.
 Then, nothing.
 At all.

 The loud silence that can follow applying for a job can be frustrating to say the least, particularly if you aren’t currently in a role.
 It’s very easy to feel demoralised.

 Here are some tips for improving your job interview success rate:

 It’s important that you do your research on both the nature of the role and the organisation itself before applying.

 Firstly, the nature of the role itself may be different from company to company, with different expectations coming with the position.
 Have a look at similar roles with other companies to see how they compare.
 Look for elements that appear in these other roles but might not appear in the one you’re applying for.
 These extra little bits might present the opportunity for you to demonstrate extra capability.

 It’s also usually obvious to a recruiter or hiring manager when a person has not done their homework on the organisation they claim to want to work for.
 It shows a lack of attention to detail and will likely trip you up in interviews.
 Do your homework.
 Knowing a bit about the latest developments in the businesses can be a great conversation starter for your interview, too.